It’s certainly a challenging experience with little ones especially if the weather’s bad.

 1. Prepare for EVERYTHING – The UK has such unpredictable weather so why do we have so many great outdoor events?
 Everyone wants to bask in summer sunshine but the truth is that you can experience 4 seasons before you’ve even crawled out of your sleeping bag.
 Hot, cold, wet, windy.
 Basically, prepare for EVERYTHING.
 Keep a bag in the car for WET weather stuff with an extra set of clothes for everyone (you probably won’t need them but you will be grateful if your tent gets washed away!)

 2. Go with friends – Others with kids of similar ages if possible.
 It makes life so much easier especially for hanging around camp (something we never did before kids).
-Stuff can get stressful if something unexpected happens so friends are great to help and calm situations.
-If you are used to late nights and don’t want to drag the kids round then at least you can take turns going out while your partner watches the kids with some company.
+Stuff can get stressful if something unexpected happens so friends are great to help out and calm the situation.
+If you are used to late nights and don’t want to drag the kids round then at least you can take turns going out while your partner watches the kids with some company back at camp.

 3. Pack your imagination not your gadgets – Keep kids occupied with made up games.
 Forget expensive gadgets that you’ll just worry about and take a few small things like balloons, bubbles, an inflatable ball (globes are great), pencil & paper.

 5. Break the rules – We’ve never been ones for routine (may explain a lot).
 But if you are.
 Screw them up for the weekend and enjoy yourself.
 Kids will have the best time seeing you have fun.
-They are far more resilient and adaptable than they are given credit for.
-My 2 dealt remarkable well recently with dinner of chocolate, cheese string and banana when we arrived at the pub we were camping at to find they were fully booked for evening meals.
-(I think I also coped rather well with Gin and kettle chips).
+They are far more resilient and adaptable than they get credit for.
+My two dealt remarkable well recently with dinner of chocolate, cheese string and banana when we arrived at the pub we were camping at to find they were fully booked for evening meals.
+(I think I also coped rather well with Gin and Kettle crisps).

 6. Capture the moment – Easy these days as no one goes anywhere without a phone.
 If the kids are old enough give them an old camera – It really encourages them to take interest in their surroundings, and if your other half is anything like mine, at least you might get one of two shots with you in!